danilobr94/dynamic-aif-framework/README.md

-# cross-fairensification
+# Laborprojekt: cross-fairensification
-Student project: leave-group-out validation and fairness visualization
+- leave-group-out validation
+- visualization: how can fairness be visualized?